imaginando/imaginando.github.io/bam/sample-manager-soundbank.md

-# Sample manager and Factory Soundbank
+# Sample Manager and Factory Soundbank

 The Sample Manager allows browsing and preview audio files and presets, as well as recording from a designated audio input source.
 It can be